Apollinarism

-Apollinarism or Apollinarianism is a Christological position proposed by Apollinaris of Laodicea that argues that Jesus had a human body and sensitive human soul, but a divine mind and not a human rational mind, the Divine Logos taking the place of the latter.
+Apollinarism or Apollinarianism is a Christological position proposed by Apollinaris of Laodicea that argues that Jesus had a human body and sensitive soul, but not a human rational mind, the Divine Logos taking the place of the latter.
 It was deemed heretical by the First Council of Constantinople in 381 and virtually died out within the following decades.

 History

 The Trinity had been recognized at the First Council of Nicaea in 325, but debate about exactly what it meant continued.
-A rival to the more common belief that Jesus Christ had two natures was monophysitism ("one nature"), the doctrine that Christ had only one nature.
-Apollinarism and Eutychianism were two forms of monophysitism.
+A rival to the common Dyophysite belief of Jesus having two natures what would later become the Chalcedonian Churches, was the belief known as Miaphysitism, the doctrine that Christ had only one nature fully human and fully divine, another smaller rival was that of Monophysitism.
+Apollinarism and Eutychianism were two forms of Monophysitism, the doctrine that Christ had one nature and it was only divine, which is not to be confused with miaphysitism, as miaphysites condemn monophysitism and vice versa.
 Apollinaris's rejection of Christ having a human mind was considered an over-reaction to Arianism and its teaching that Christ was a lesser god.

 Theodoret charged Apollinaris with confounding the persons of the Godhead and giving in to the heretical ways of Sabellius.
 Basil of Caesarea accused him of abandoning the literal sense of the scripture, and taking it up wholly with the allegorical sense.
 His views were condemned in a Synod at Alexandria, under Athanasius of Alexandria, in 362, and later subdivided into several different heresies, the main ones of which were the Polemians and the Antidicomarianites.

 Apollinaris, considering the rational soul and spirit as essentially liable to sin and capable, at its best, of only precarious efforts, saw no way of saving Christ's impeccability and the infinite value of Redemption, except by the elimination of the human spirit from Jesus' humanity, and the substitution of the Divine Logos in its stead.
 Apollinarism was declared to be a heresy in 381 by the First Council of Constantinople.